 The CAGED system

-CAGED is a somewhat often heard term and refer to the chords C, A, G, E and D, all major.
-And in specific how these chords are played in open position.
+CAGED is an often heard term and refer to the chords C, A, G, E and D, all major.
+Specifically how these chords are played in open position.

 The shapes for these can be used all over the fretboard and based on barre chords.
-Most common is the E and A shapes in major barre chords.
-The D shape is also somewhat often used whereas the C and G shapes used in barre shapes are not very convenient.
+The most common are the E and A shapes in major barre chords.
+The D shape is also fairly often used while the C and G shapes in barre shapes are not very convenient.

 CAGED System illustration

-The advantage with CAGED is to use a way to systematize the notes on the fingerboard.
+The advantage of CAGED is to use a way to systematize the notes on the fingerboard.

 How to use CAGED?

-As already mention you can use the shapes of the chords in front of a barre (or a capo) and play all possible major chords.
-The chords are based on them, therefore they can be good to know about.
+As already mentioned, you can use the shapes of the chords along with a barre (or a capo) and play all possible major chords.

-Notice that some of these are hard to achieve, since they demand a great stretch.
+Note that some of these are hard to achieve, since they demand a great stretch.
 Therefore, the G shape is not very used in this aspect.
-As already said, the most common shapes are the A and E shapes, which are used for standard barre chords.
+As mentioned earlier, the most common shapes are the A and E shapes, which are used for standard barre chords.

 Examples of CAGED chords